What are biorhythms?

 There are three primary biorhythm cycles.
 The primary cycles are the: "Emotional cycle", "Intellectual cycle" and "Physical cycle".
 Each of these three biorhythms oscillates at a different universal frequency starting on our date of birth.

 Our physical cycles oscillate on an approximate 23 day cycle.
 Our emotional cycles are slightly longer, oscillating on a 28 day schedule.
-Our longest cycles are our emotional cycles which oscillate on a 33 day cycle.
+Our longest cycles are our intellectual cycles which oscillate on a 33 day cycle.
 This concept of oscillating cycles is also used in natal astrology.
 The 23 day "physical" cycle is also sometimes referred to as a "male cycle" while the 28 day cycle is often referred to as a "female" cycle -- but both men and women are influenced by all biorhythm cycles.

 By looking at your biorhythm chart, you'll be able to see how well you're performing on any given day, and what your potential (or lack of potential) may be.
 Your performance will be broken down into Emotional, Intellectual and Physical biorhythms.